stellalph/PM-PORTFOLIO/README.md

 ![alt text](img/gprofile.png)

-The profile is now updated to:-
+The profile is now updated to include:-
 * photo
 * biography
 * link to deployed portfolio